mypappa/morethanai/README.md

 **Visual generating AI:** uses algorithms and models trained on large datasets to create new visual content based on the patterns and information it has learned.

-**text generating AI:** uses natural language processing techniques, deep learning models, and language models (@LLMs) trained on large datasets to generate coherent (and relevant) written content-
+**text generating AI:** uses natural language processing techniques, deep learning models, and language models (@LLMs) trained on large datasets to generate coherent (and relevant) written content.

 **LLMs:** large language models that are made to understand and generate human-like text.
 They are trained on large datasets to learn human languages.